-Ninety-one percent of Americans and 96 percent of millennials participate in spring cleaning, and because so many of us are social distancing in our homes right now, cleaning makes for an even more welcome distraction.
-At the Spruce, while we know the ins-and-outs of how to clean your home (see our Spring Cleaning Checklist for more details!), we decided to focus our cleaning efforts on getting rid of those pantry items and beauty products we inexplicably find ourselves holding onto, even when they are well-past the expiration date.
+In honor of Organization Week, we challenged our editors to comb through their homes and get decluttering.
+At the Spruce, while we know the ins-and-outs of how to clean your home (see our Guide to Decluttering, Room by Room for more details!), we decided to focus our cleaning efforts on getting rid of those pantry items and beauty products we inexplicably find ourselves holding onto, even when they are well-past the expiration date.

-If you’re a little scared of what’s hiding in the back of your fridge or if you can’t remember the last time you checked the items in your medicine cabinet—you’re not alone.
-The editorial team at The Spruce, and our buddies over at MyDomaine, have dug through our pantries, refrigerators, and medicine cabinets to find out who is most guilty of clinging to the past.
+If you’re a little scared of what’s hiding in the back of your fridge or if you can’t remember the last time you checked the items in your bathroom cabinet—you’re not alone.
+The editorial team at The Spruce, and our buddies over at MyDomaine, have dug through our pantries, refrigerators, and bathroom cabinets to find out who is most guilty of clinging to the past.

 Allison Bean, Editorial Director, The Spruce

 I am a big advocate of regular home organization and getting rid of expired or not useful things.
 When I run out of projects in my own home, I usually set my sights on friends’ or family members’ closets and cabinets (Hi mom!).
-Despite my penchant for purging, I do have some blind spots—my medicine cabinet is a mess of half-finished bags of cough drops and disposable medicine cups, and my pantry has become a three-dimensional scrapbook of all the grocery stores I’ve ever shopped in (and by extension, all the apartments I’ve ever lived in).
+Despite my penchant for purging, I do have some blind spots—my bathroom cabinet is a mess of half-finished bags of lozenges and disposable cups, and my pantry has become a three-dimensional scrapbook of all the grocery stores I’ve ever shopped in (and by extension, all the apartments I’ve ever lived in).

-All told, I had 16 expired items in my medicine cabinet, including, inexplicably, three varieties of Airborne (the oldest of the bunch expired 11 years ago), assorted decongestants, and a somewhat alarming and confusing number of anti-itch products.
-I suspect whenever I get a particularly annoying mosquito bite I pick up a new tube rather than waiting to treat it when get home.
+All told, I had 16 expired items in my bathroom cabinet, including, inexplicably, three varieties of Airborne (the oldest of the bunch expired 11 years ago) and a somewhat alarming and confusing number of creams and lotions.

 In my pantry there were ten expired items, though some folks on the internet claim bread crumbs, quick oats, and spices are “fine” for pretty much ever.
 The orange sprinkles are the oldest item in my pantry by far, and were purchased when I was in college (I’m guessing senior year, 2006ish), probably because I was making cookies for a Halloween party.
 While there is no expiration date on the package, the thought of baking with something I purchased before iPhones existed is alarming.